QEDjl-project/QEDbase.jl/README.md

 - Uwe Hernandez Acosta (u.hernandez@hzdr.de)

-This package would not be possible without many contributions done from the commuity as well.
+This package would not be possible without many contributions done from the community as well.
 For that we want send big thanks to:

 - my Mate supplier
 - the guy who will show me how to include the most recent contributers on github